.284 Winchester: Wildcats

-While it has been occasionally factory chambered in various rifles, the chief reason for its survival has always been wildcatting.
+While the .284 Winchester has occasionally been chambered in factory rifles, the chief reason for its survival is wildcatting.
 Wildcats are not governed by C.I.P. or SAAMI rules so wildcatters can capitalize on achievable high operating pressures.
-With the .284 Winchester as the parent case wildcatters have created 6mm-284, 6.5mm-284, .284 Shehane, .30-284, .338-284,35-284, .450 Bushmaster and the .375-284 variants and the .475 Wildey Magnum pistol cartridge.
+With the .284 Winchester as the parent case wildcatters have created 6mm-284, 6.5mm-284, .284 Shehane, .30-284, .338-284, .35-284, .450 Bushmaster and the .375-284 variants and the .475 Wildey Magnum pistol cartridge.

-In those countries where restrictions prevent civilian use of firearms chambered in a Military cartridge, the .30-284 wildcat has been a favored option to convert military surplus rifles.
+In those countries where restrictions prevent civilian use of firearms chambered in a military cartridge, the .30-284 wildcat has been a favored option to convert military surplus rifles.
 Russian Mosin–Nagant and Swiss Schmidt–Rubin rifles, as well as 7.5×54 French MAS caliber rifles may be rechambered.
 The easiest way to do this is to rechamber the firearm to something that uses the same barrel bore, such as .30 cal. or 7.62 mm, but completely removes the old chamber during the process.
 The C.I.P. has recognized and registered both the 30-284 NOLASCO, and the extremely similar (in the US considered a "Wildcat cartridge" based on the .284 Winchester) 30-284 Win.
 Both these chamberings completely remove the original 7.5×54mm MAS chamber.
 They also both have the same C.I.P. pressure ratings as the 7.62×54mm MAS cartridge but differ in their overall length due to the length of the bullet - the NOLASCO carrying a longer bullet for better feeding and an improved ballistic coefficient, and to meet a somewhat more common European overall length of 76 mm, the same as the 7.5x54mm French and very close to the 7.5×55mm Swiss.

-In 2008, the most popular and useful .284 Winchester-case based cartridge was not the original, but rather the 6.5-284 Norma.
+In terms of popularity, the 6.5-284 Norma cartridge has likely exceeded its parent case.
 This former wildcat, made by necking down the original Winchester .284 casing to 6.5mm (.264), was developed for long range target shooting where participants usually handload their ammunition.
 At that time, it was one of the most used non-wildcat cartridges by match shooters in F-Class and 1000 yd/m benchrest long range competitions.
-In 2022, because of advancements in bullet design, the original Winchester .284 case has made a comeback as the most preferred cartridge in F-class competitions with other .284 caliber (7mm) cartridge variants being wildcatted off the venerable original design (e.g., .284 KMR, .284 Shehane, .284 Wheeler, .284 Ackley Improved).
+In 2022, because of advancements in high BC 7mm bullet designs, the original Winchester .284 case has made a comeback as the most preferred cartridge in F-class competitions with other .284 caliber (7mm) cartridge variants being wildcatted off the venerable original design (e.g., .284 KMR, .284 Shehane, .284 Wheeler, .284 Ackley Improved).

 Many owners of old Swiss service rifles in the United States are also now reforming .284 Winchester cartridge cases up to produce results analogous to the more expensive 7.5×55mm Swiss GP11 cartridge.

 The Finnish cartridge company Lapua started making .284 Winchester brass (Product No. 4 PH 7284), again, since Spring 2021.